jarnik/verbal/README.md

    {"conds":["Can you teach me how to use a sword? "],"id":3,"x":297,"y":256}
 ]
 ```

-### How it works ###

-Use the editor to create the conversation and export it to a JSON file.
-Then load the JSON into your game using the library.
+Then load the JSON into your game using the library (see the examples) or just interpret the data any way you need.
-It's up to you to interpret the data, but there are some examples that you can use as a base: Conversation tree, Interactive fiction.

 ### Library platforms ###